1st Arrondissement Health & Beauty

-Much like his culty product range (in Paris, it's available exclusively at Colette), Herve Herau's dermatology practice is not widely publicized—in fact it's almost exclusively a word-of-mouth operation.
+Much like his culty product range, Herve Herau's dermatology practice is not widely publicized—in fact it's almost exclusively a word-of-mouth operation.
 We first heard about his restorative treatments (each one is 100% personalized, which explains why there's no treatment menu on his site) from a friend who swears that a session with him is like hitting the beauty jackpot.

 350 Rue Saint-Honoré

-Tucked into a garden courtyard near the Place Vendôme, the glamorously hushed Darphin Vendome Institute starts every treatment with a soothing pressure point massage.
-The facials are off-the-charts incredible; the body treatments and massages, pure heaven.
-We especially love the La Parisienne, an hour-and-a-half that includes a soothing facial and a rejuvenating massage.
+Through a beautiful garden courtyard near the Paris Vendôme, every treatment at the glamorously hushed Darphin Vendôme Institute starts with a soothing pressure-point massage.
+The facials are off-the-charts incredible, and we like to hang out beforehand in the super soothing relaxation room.
+We love the Harmonizing Touch treatment, which blends soothing botanicals to lift and firm skin and the La Parisienne, an hour and a half that includes a soothing facial and a rejuvenating massage.

 32-34 Rue Montorgueil, 1st